Gábor Faludi: Early life

+The Vígszínház in the Early 20th Century

 By the beginning of the 1910s, the Vígszínház became the concrete cultural institute of the capital.
-There was all the more Hungarian success, and all the less fooling around.
 The Vígszínház knowingly worked to change the selection of its shows.
 In 1911, when the stakeholders of the theatre met, it was made known in no unclear terms that frivolous pieces were only presented for the interest of the common public, but that one of the key factors for the leasing of the theatre in its entirety to the Faludi family would be that they would have to present cultured pieces for the tastes of a cultured public.
 The repertoire of the theatre began to quickly change, and it started leaning more towards more serious dramatic literature for its shows' basis.

-Two things clearly ensured this change.
+Two things ensured this change.
 In 1919, the theatre was forced to create a list of all its pieces that it would be presenting in advance, on the orders of the Cultural Ministry of the short-lived Hungarian Soviet Republic.
 Accordingly, a number of Hungarian dramatic writers worked for the Vígszínház, yet the theatre even geared itself towards presenting works by Flers/Caillavet, Feydeau, Kistemaeckers, Bourdet, Wedekind, Heijermans, Hauptmann, and Strindberg.
 The second thing signalled even more clearly that the theatre's dramaturgy considered the change in style to be final.
 During a time when political powers tried to occupy a large place in the workings of cultural institutions, Miklós Faludi asked the state's top attorney Albert Váry whether he could present protégé Géza Fazekas "Randevú" (Rendezvous) titled play with the following words: No matter how certain the low comedy of mischief is, at this point we cannot return to those performances in which the switching of identity, mistaken identity, and the mistress's constant nagging complicate activities.
 Separate hotel rooms, and the comedic situation of those who mistakenly show up at the wrong room or wind up locked up in the wrong room are very far from the current repertoire of the Vígszínház.